avoid type_string taking "too long"

 The issue with the specific test has it's own ticket (https://progress.opensuse.org/issues/19540 ) and I've asked the maintainer involved to look at it :)

 One of the suggestions I gave Wei Jiang was to use wait_screen_change :) I think it would be the best way also.

 If you really want to do that work for him, I will not object, but please mail him to let him know you are helping because I mailed him directly to make him aware of the ticket.

 With the test specific issue being dealt with in it's own ticket, this just leaves the WARN for long type_strings, hence this seperate [tools] ticket.
 Does that make sense?

-#3 Updated by coolo about 2 years ago
+#3 Updated by coolo almost 3 years ago

 - Subject changed from [tools] WARN: when type_string is "too long" to avoid type_string taking "too long"